Preparing for a Warehouse Audit

 This type of auditing uses what is known as the “cube” method as it is literally assessing the size of the warehouse in relation to how the space is or will be used.

 Essentially, the goal of this is to determine whether or not the building is being used to its full capacity.
 The cube is the width, length, and height of the functioning warehouse space.
 If the warehouse is lacking the space needed or the space could be used more efficiently than it currently is, solutions may be offered regarding the utilization of space moving forward.

 This focuses on the flow charts, slotting system, packing materials, and quality control within the warehouse.
 The audit should review both intake and output procedures, whether there are enough materials at stations, and how effective and flexible the picking process is.

-Monitoring and auditing software platforms and critical heavy machinery alike is something that is becoming more of a commonplace routine in recent years.
+Recent years have seen more and more monitoring and auditing of software platforms and critical equipment.
 But in the case of warehouse audits, this assessment is geared toward auditing the WMS (warehouse management system) is the purpose of this audit.
 The system audit addresses the inventory management system (IMS), Bar Coding, Replenishment, pick ticket selection, packing verification, tracking, and returns.

 Anyone with a knowledgeable team on their side can perform a warehouse audit.
 For everyone else, there are plenty of dedicated third-party auditors to choose from.

 Regardless of how you get it done, the important thing is that it becomes a routine.
 Moving forward in an ever tech-hungry landscape is competitive and industries are leveraging new advancements in the process almost daily.
-In order for companies to stay relevant in their markets is to equip themselves with the tools and knowledge to collect proper data, measure, compare and leverage the results.
+It is imperative that companies use the tools and knowledge necessary to collect the right data, measure, compare, and leverage the results.